 SYS/BIOS is a scalable real-time kernel.
 It is designed for applications that require real-time scheduling and synchronization or real-time instrumentation.
 SYS/BIOS provides preemptive multithreading, hardware abstraction, real-time analysis, and configuration tools.
 SYS/BIOS helps minimize memory and CPU requirements on the target.
-See the videos introducing SYS/BIOS for an overview.

 SYS/BIOS is the "TI-RTOS Kernel" component of the TI-RTOS product.
 Both names refer to the same component.
-You may see the
+You may see the "TI-RTOS Kernel" name in other documents and on Texas

-"TI-RTOS Kernel" name in other documents and on Texas Instruments websites.
+Instruments websites.
 This new name does not require any code changes on your part; directory and module names are not affected by this change.